 - 1 mixing bowl

-- no dough chilling – ready in under an hour, making it the perfect recipe to tackle while waiting for your other Christmas cookies to chill!
+- No dough chillingโready in under an hour, making it the perfect recipe to tackle while waiting for your other Christmas cookies to chill.
+This recipe also joins 30+ others in my collection of Quick Dessert Recipesโready in 1 hour or less!

 Traditional shortbread recipes are 1 part sugar, 2 parts butter, and 3 parts flour.
 Sometimes there’s vanilla and salt, but there’s no egg and no leavening.
-Delicious– for sure– but I’ve been making shortbread cookies with a slightly different ratio.
-Some of my favorite recipes include these flavored cherry almond shortbread, brown sugar shortbread that’s sweeter than other recipes, pecan shortbread that’s icebox/slice & bake style, and sweet & salty chocolate pistachio shortbread.
+Delicious, for sure, but I’ve been making shortbread cookies with a slightly different ratio.
+Some of my favorite recipes include these flavored cherry almond shortbread, pecan shortbread, lemon shortbread, & brown sugar shortbread that are icebox/slice & bake style, and sweet & salty chocolate pistachio shortbread.
 I also make chocolate cashew shortbread wedges, a recipe you can find in my cookbook along with a few other variations!

 6 Ingredient Shortbread Dough

 - Unsalted Butter: As the base of nearly all shortbread recipes, butter supplies these classic cookies with flavor and softness.
 Make sure you use room temperature butter that’s still cool to the touch.
 If it’s too warm, the butter and sugar cannot properly cream and the cookies will taste dense.
+(Here’s more on how to cream butter and sugar, if you’re interested.)
 Many shortbread recipes call for cold butter worked into the dry ingredients and that gives you a wonderfully flaky cookie but if not mixed properly, the results can be inconsistent.
 I usually stick with creamed room temperature butter.

 - Granulated Sugar: I go back and forth between confectioners’ sugar or granulated sugar in shortbread recipes.
 Confectioners’ sugar keeps the cookies light and tender, but you often need more of it to get the same amount of sweetness.
 (And then an adjustment to butter or flour is ideal.)
 I’ve been using granulated sugar in these shortbread wedge cookies and I replace some flour with cornstarch, which helps give us that light texture again.
 By the way, this recipe is a great place to use homemade vanilla sugar because the vanilla flavor can really shine!